The Nemesis of Evil

 The Nemesis of Evil is a science fiction novel by American writer Lin Carter, the first in his "Zarkon, Lord of the Unknown" series.
 It was first published in hardcover by Doubleday in 1975, with a paperback edition following from Popular Library in March 1978.
 It was reissued by Wildside Press in 1999.
 An ebook edition was issued by Thunderchild Publishing in August 2017.

 Summary

-Zarkon the Ultimate Man is sent back to the present time from the future in order to prevent the otherwise inevitable triumph of evil against mankind.
-After saving and becoming prince of the small Balkan nation of Novenia, he uses the fortune thus amassed to assemble his band of Omega Men to combat the arch criminals who would otherwise take over the world.
-Here he battles Lucifer, leader of the fraudulent devil cult the Brotherhood of Lemuria, actually scientific genius Dr. Zandor Sinestro.
-Elvira of "lucious, well-formed lips" and heaving bosom provides romantic interest.
+Zarkon, the Ultimate Man, is sent back to the present from the future to prevent the otherwise inevitable triumph of evil over mankind.
+After saving and becoming the prince of the small Balkan nation of Novenia, he uses his amassed fortune to assemble a team of Omega Men to combat the arch criminals who would otherwise conquer the world.
+He battles Lucifer, leader of the fraudulent Brotherhood of Lemuria, who is actually a scientific genius named Dr. Zandor Sinesto.
+Elvira, with her "lucious, well-formed lips" and heaving bosom provides romantic interest.